When to Leverage World Connections

-When the unexpected happens, and strong plus calm leadership is required for risk mitigation and recovery efforts.
+When the unexpected happens, and the strong plus calm leadership is required for risk mitigation and recover efforts.

 Home Depot 2019

-02 Performance Team“During an extended period of hyper growth, we needed to transform our IT department to meet demand.
-I asked around and was told that Catherine was the one to lead the effort.
+"During an extended period of hyper growth, we needed to transform our IT department to meet demand. asked around and was told that Catherine was the one to lead the effort.
 Through a combination of her resources and ours, she orchestrated our IT transformation (operating systems upgrades, data center consolidation, customer service improvements, etc.) By essentially serving as our business-minded CIO, our Executive Team relied on her judgement to make swift, informed decisions.
-I welcome the opportunity to work with World Connections again when the need arises.”Cliff Katab, President, Performance Team
+I welcome the opportunity to work with World Connections again when the need arises."Cliff Katab, President

 Our team is passionate, communicative and connected.
 The mix is unique… PhD brainiacs and battle scarred system integrators straight from the project trenches; creative designers and data-mining analysts; studious engineers and broad thinking visionaries.